 Specialized Databases

-Collection Development recommendations; each library may recommend up to $1000 in items for purchase to enhance overall system collection, including OverDrive Advantage e-books and e-audiobooks.
+Collection Development recommendations; each library may recommend up to $1000, with $200 dedicated to items for purchase to enhance overall system collection, and $800 dedicated to OverDrive Advantage e-books and e-audiobooks.
 October 31st of each year will be the cutoff date for incoming purchase requests.

 Book mending services; 20 items annually per library